ibm-cloud-docs/cloud-object-storage/service-credentials.md

 ## API Key vs HMAC
 {: #service-credentials-iam-hmac}

 In general IAM API Keys are the preferred method of authentication for {{site.data.keyword.cos_full}}.
-HMAC is supported primarily for compatibility with an earlier version with applications which migrated from IaaS {site.data.keyword.cos_short}} and legacy S3 applications.
+HMAC is supported primarily for compatibility with an earlier version with applications which migrated from IaaS {{site.data.keyword.cos_short}} and legacy S3 applications.
 IAM is also natively supported when developing applications with the COS SDKs.
 Token expiration and refresh are handled automatically to simplify the process.

 For more information about IAM visit - [Getting started with IAM](/docs/cloud-object-storage?topic=cloud-object-storage-iam)